haydonryan/dell-fan-proxy/README.md

 Pin 20 and 21 for reading the fan tach - works by just wiring the signal pulled high directly in.

 I fixed a couple of bugs in the mapping code - it didn't work for a zero value.
 Not good, but oh well.
 Fixed at least.
 Should be ready to try the hardware for tomorrow in the server.

+## Wed Sep 29 2021
+Tested the fan project in the server last night - and it worked really well.
+Next up - test with 6 channels populated - meaning that I need to make 5 more adaptors.
+I also realized that the external USB doesn't provide power while the motherboard is off, so I might not be able to use that to provide power to the board since one of the central fans spins while the server is off.

+## Sat Oct 16 2021
+Was able to plug the fan project in and use VIN to power the arduino.
+I did notice that power was going back into the computer though via the VIN when the usb was plugged into my laptop.
+Looks like I need a 1N4000 family diode to stop current going back into the computer from the arduino.
+I have a bunch of 1N4007 in one of the starter kits.
+Also realized that the minimum speed of 0 doesn't work well when the computer is off but IDRAC is on, so I changed the minimum speed to 20% this seems to work nicely with it off, and on - provides a reasonable amount of air, while not being super loud.

+I can't seem to get SDA /SCL reading the fan tach signal correctly - tried pulling them high with another 10kohm resistor, as well as different configurations (didn't try a pull down resistor though).
+I ended up posting the question to reddit as it's beyond my level of understanding

+# Making cable tips.
+Put some shrink tubing on the 12v wire on the loop and the main wire before putting the terminal into the block.
+Stray 12v is SUPER bad.
+Cut the termianl off the tape but leave the small bit of tape on for hodling it steady. put the termianl into the 1.3mm crimp size first all the way up to the tape - it should hold iself in there - making it easier to feed in the cable(s).

+Do the dual power lead crimp first (it's the hardest)

 # Possible improvements
 It would be much safer to map the fan speed returned to idrac from the detected speed of the fan, not the requested rpm.
 That way if a fan fails, then idrac will throw a fault.